thenewobjective/thenewobjective.github.io/_posts/social-issues/2010-11-16-a-powerful-alternative.md

 Most nuclear plants are decades old and are the traditional Uranium types.
 While not as safe as their Thorium counterparts, the fissile material producible by these plants for weapons was in very high demand during the cold war by both NATO and the Soviet Union[^3].
-Even though the cold war is over and a desire to reduce nuclear stockpiles is in place, it remains cheaper to maintain current aging plants vice spending an initial investment in building better ones.
+Even though the cold war is over and a desire to reduce nuclear stockpiles are in place, it remains cheaper to maintain current aging plants vice spending an initial investment in building better ones.
 The government has promised $8 billion in loans for new reactors but budget woes and the partial meltdown at Three-Mile-Island in 1979 is still lingers in the back of consumer's mind, stereotyping a perceived danger of nuclear power in general and politicizing the advancement of the technology.
 Perhaps as the